klozn/10-javascript/00-essentials/10-git/26-git-advanced-merging/codelab04/README.md

 of the *feature* branch were places on top of the changes of the *master* branch.

 ![non conflicting rebase](git-rebase.png "Non conflicting rebase")

+As you can see, there are no 'parallel' branches, every commit has only one parent.
+This was not the case with a merge, where the 'commit M' had two parent commits.

 ## Setup (clone)
 The setup is identical to codelab 02.